-Every summer, millions of Americans hit the road for summer vacation.
-People are not the only ones traveling, however; summer is also an optimum time for bed bugs to be transported right along with your belongings.
+Every year, millions of Americans hit the road for vacation.
+However, people are not the only ones traveling!
+Some infamous hitchhikers are looking for the optimum opportunity to hop along for a ride with your belongings.
 Find out if you could be carrying this disturbing problem home from your vacation!
+Hint: Its bed bugs.

 Bed Bugs A Growing Problem:

 Bed bugs are a complicated and invasive problem, one that has become increasingly more common in recent years.
 Although bed bugs can survive year round, there is a higher likelihood of encountering them in the summer season because of the increase in travel.

 The bed bug is considered a public health pest by the Environmental Protection Agency (EPA), as well as the Center for Disease Control (CDC) and the U.S. Department of Agriculture (USDA).
 Typically just 5 millimeters long, and as thin as a credit card, bed bugs can be very difficult to identify with the naked eye.
 Despite their small size, they can be more obvious during an infestation.
 Their size also allows them to infiltrate hard to reach spaces—seams of mattresses, electrical receptacles and even the head of a screw!
 A bed bug’s diet consists of blood meals, which results in itchy sores on the humans and/or animals who become the unfortunate food sources.
 People often develop allergic reactions to the bites.